 - New regulations: size limit is now 15″ fork length, bag limit is now one per person

-- Emergency action by FWC: Bradenton to Naples, catch-and-release only now through October 12.
-Season will open October 13, then close December 1
+- Emergency action by FWC: Hernando Beach to Naples, catch-and-release only now through May 10, 2019.
+Season will next open on September 1, 2019.

 - Season opened June 1, closes January 1